mutdmour/expedia_task/ABOUT.md

 I chose not to use Meteor because it felt like overkill for this task.
 For example, MongoDB is not required for this, nor is streaming data.

 ### PROCESS
 I started out working on the backend first and once connected, I set out to work on the frontend.
 Unfortunately, the frontend kinda spiralled out and I just kept grinding at building it up in React.
 It might have been faster to stick to HTML and JQuery.
+I have done little testing in my current job.
+Though I have written tests before for open source contributions to the Meteor framework.
+So I learned a little bit about how to run tests though I needed to write more tests.

 While this is the most in-depth project with NodeJS I have worked on, I am very familiar with basics of NodeJS, Express, and React.
 Though I learned a lot about putting them together, which is what I most confused by in the beginning.

 ### TODO
-The project need to add more tests.
+The project needs more testing.
 Also originCity for flights, a price range, and time range filters.
 As well as to run the linter.
 As well as add better error handling.